locborgtus/mic/course/2_c/8_array.md

 }
 ```

-Also update the printArray() function to print only occupied elements.
+Also update the `printArray()` function to print only occupied elements.

+Edit your base code to use `initalizeArray()` whenever arrays are created.

 ## Exercise